ParametricPress/02-carbon-history/README.md

 ## Next Steps

 - [ ] Complete The Rise of Agriculture (annotate graph)
-- [ ] At the end, add summary graph with range selector and slider [Like this](https://plotly.com/javascript/range-slider/)
+- [ ] Add summary graph with range selector and slider [Like this](https://plotly.com/javascript/range-slider/)
 - [ ] Look into Plotly transition bugs
+- [ ] Cache data lookups

 ## Local Setup